RodwinZA/laracasts-php-for-beginners/README.md

 to the logic file and that can be achieved by placing `require "index.views.php` at the end of our `index.php` file.

+---

+## Dynamic Web Applications

+### 1. Page Links

+PHP defers to the default index when it cannot locate a given url parameter.